sandialabs/watchr-core/src/main/resources/docs/configuration/documentation/fileFilter.md

 ## Properties

 * **namePattern** : *string* : Allows you to specify a pattern for allowing only files that contain certain characters to be used for gathering plot data.
-This field recognizes simple wildcards (i.e. asterisks).
+This field recognizes [regular expressions](regex.html).

 ## Child Elements